MarcoLodini/windows365/Windows365/link/secure-out-process-plugin.md

 2. Limit the plugin's access to the wider Windows operating system by enforcing process isolation [using AppContainers](/windows/win32/secauthz/appcontainer-isolation).

 ## Out-of-process plugin loading architecture
-The following diagram shows a high-level explaination of how the RDP clients interact with the RDP plugins in an out-of-process model.
+The following diagram shows a high-level explanation of how the RDP clients interact with the RDP plugins in an out-of-process model.

 ![out-of-process plugin model](./media/secure-out-process-plugin/outofproc.png "out-of-process plugin model")
 1. The RDP plugins can be thought of as COM servers and RDP clients are COM clients.